 So basically her marriage to him should be null and void ?

-It would appear (in my lay opinuio0n) that indeed this marriage is "Null ab initio" (from the beginning).
-However, there is no such thing as a marriage, recorded in the Philippines can be made ‘null’ simply by the parties wishing it so.
+It would appear (in my lay opinion) that indeed this marriage is “Null ab initio” (from the beginning).
+However, there is no such thing as a marriage, recorded in the Philippines being made ‘null’ simply by the parties wishing it so.

 The proper legal action for an invalid marriage like this is to hire an attorney to file a petition asking a Philippine court to declare the marriage null ab initio, based on the facts of the case.